 It is unknown whether Adams suffered from Chronic Traumatic Encephalopathy or similar mental health issues because he would not have been eligible for testing as part of a broad settlement between the NFL and former players over such injuries.
 This is due to him not having retired by 2014 (2).
 Currently, Chronic Traumatic Encephalopathy can only be diagnosed after death through an autopsy (3).

 To better understand why Adams may have acted out the way they did, it’s important to understand Chronic Traumatic Encephalopathy.
 This is brain degeneration likely caused by repeated head traumas, which can only be diagnosed at autopsy by studying sections of the brain.
-No specific conditions have been linked to it, however some of the possible signs and symptoms can occur in many other conditions.
-The few proven cases have included: cognitive impairment, impulsive behaviour, depression or apathy, short-term memory loss, difficulty planning and carrying out tasks, emotional instability, substance misuse, and suicidal thoughts or behaviour (4).
+No specific conditions have been linked to it, however, some of the possible signs and symptoms can occur in many other conditions.
+The few proven cases have included: cognitive impairment, impulsive behavior, depression or apathy, short-term memory loss, difficulty planning and carrying out tasks, emotional instability, substance misuse, and suicidal thoughts or behavior (4).

 Considering the similarities between Adams and Benoit—with regards to them sustaining blows to the head throughout their athletic careers, I would not be surprised to learn that Adams also suffered from long-lasting concussion-related injuries.
 Unless this type of mental illness is better understood and that professional athletes who engage in violent sports aren’t given the attention and proper preventative treatment that they need, then I fear that we may have another mass-murder-suicide in the near future.

 Russell Brooks is a former Canadian Track and Field Team member specializing in the 100m, 200m, and 4x100m relay.
 He is also the author of four action suspense thrillers.